 I recently read the book by Matthew Michalewicz called Life in Half a Second and it talks a lot about goal setting.
 I realized that whilst I’m very goal driven, I haven’t set many goals in recent years and I miss it!

 So this year I’m not making any new year’s resolutions, rather I’m going to set some goals.
-But I wanted to take a look at how others are approaching goal setting in a way that is most conductive to actually achieving the goals.
+But I wanted to take a look at how others are approaching goal setting in a way that is most conducive to actually achieving the goals.

 So being me, I’ve done some further research and fortunately some of the people who most inspire me are sharing their approaches at this time.
 I received an email about Noah Kagan’s year review, saw Dan Norris’ blog review of 2016 and I’ve also listened to Tim Ferris’ podcast episode on 2016 – What I’ve Learned.